The Impact of a Graduation Program on Livelihoods in Refugee and Host Communities in Uganda

 - Across-village comparison group (2,200 households): In the comparison villages, no households will receive an intervention.

 Baseline and follow-up surveys will measure households’ food security, nutrition, income, assets, and a range of other outcomes over a 30-month period.
+Researchers included an additional round of phone-surveys to measure the downstream effects of the intervention on participant's resilience to the impacts of Covid-19.

 Results and policy lessons